How to Get from Baku to Sheki & Things To Do in Sheki

 The lovely town of Sheki

-Leaving from just outside the International Bus Terminal, expect to pay about 20AZN per person for a shared taxi to Sheki.
-If you want to rent the whole taxi for yourself, expect to pay 80AZN to go directly or more if you want to take a more scenic route and include sightseeing stops.
+If you want to rent the whole taxi for yourself or if you want to take a more scenic route and include sightseeing stop then prices will increase.

-When renting a car abroad, we recommend using RentalCars.Com to browse the deals available as they aggregate results across a number of providers.
+When renting a car abroad, we recommend using Rentalcars.Com to browse the deals available as they aggregate results across a number of providers.

 Shabaka (Stained Glass) at the Winter Palace